aiqc/AIQC/.github/pull_request_template.md

 ---

 ## How to run tests.
-Test source code is located in `aiqc/aiqc/tests/__init__.py`.
+The source code for tests is located in `aiqc/aiqc/tests/__init__.py`.

 Once we are confident that our schema handles all data types and analysis types, we will invest more rigorous testing.
 ```python
 import aiqc
 from aiqc import tests